Subscribe to this page and other PTET emails

 Note: An electing entity cannot make estimated tax payments after filing a return.

-An electing entity may apply its PTET estimated payments only to its PTET liability, not to any other taxes.
-In addition, it cannot transfer payments between related entities or individuals.
+An electing entity may apply its estimated PTET payments only to its New York State PTET or New York City PTET liabilities, not to any other taxes.
+In addition, it cannot transfer payments between related entities or different tax types, including individuals.

-Example: Partnership P opts in to the PTET for 2022.
-P makes estimated tax payments of $500,000 through June of 2022.
-In July 2022, P determines the partnership will incur a loss for the year and will not owe any PTET.
+Example: Partnership P opts in to the PTET for 2023.
+P makes estimated tax payments of $500,000 through June of 2023.
+In July 2023, P determines the partnership will incur a loss for the year and will not owe any PTET.
 P would like to transfer the estimated payments to the estimated tax accounts of its partners, B and C. However, P is not allowed to transfer funds from the partnership’s PTET account to its partners.
 P must file a PTET return by the filing due date and claim a refund of all overpaid tax amounts.
 Partners B and C may not claim any of P’s payments as their own estimated tax payments.
-B and C must independently make estimated tax payments sufficient to cover their own tax liabilities for 2022.
+B and C must independently make estimated tax payments to pay their own tax liabilities for 2023.

-If an electing entity fails to pay on time or pays less than it owes, it is subject to penalty and interest charges, based on the rules in Article 22.
+If an electing entity fails to pay on time or pays less than it owes, it is subject to penalty and interest charges based on the rules in Article 22.
+Taxpayers may not apply the annualized installment method under Tax Law § 685(c)(4) to reduce or eliminate underpayment penalties.

-The PTET entity must file the return online through the entity’s Business Online Services account.
-To file a PTET annual return:
+The electing entity must file the return online through the entity’s Business Online Services account.
+To file an annual PTET return:

 The PTET entity must include the following information for each eligible credit claimant:

-The filing application will allow a filer to save their work without filing and come back later to complete the return.
-It is important for the PTET entity to report this information correctly.
-The entity may not amend any of the reported information once the return has been submitted.
+The Web File application allows filers to save their work and come back later to complete the return.
+It is important for the PTET entity to report accurate information.
+The entity cannot change any of the reported information once the return is submitted.
 If the entity omits any information for an owner or submits incorrect information, some or all credit claimants may not be allowed to claim their PTET credits.

 Overpayments cannot be carried forward to future years and will automatically be reviewed and processed as a refund.
 A physical check will be issued for the refund amount and sent to the PTET entity’s address on record.

-S corporations must provide a statement to each shareholder that includes the shareholder’s direct share of PTET credit to be claimed by the shareholder.
+S corporations must provide a statement to each shareholder or member that includes the shareholder’s or member's direct share of the PTET.
+The shareholder or member will use this information to claim the PTET credit.

-Partnerships must include on Form IT-204-IP, New York Partner’s Schedule K-1, which is required to be provided to the partner, the following information:
+Partnerships must report on Form IT-204-IP, New York Partner’s Schedule K-1, which the entity is required to provide to each partner or member, the following information:

-The PTET annual return is generally due on March 15 after the close of the PTET taxable year.
-However, the electing entity can request a six-month extension of time to file through its Business Online Services account.
+The annual PTET return is generally due on March 15 after the close of the PTET taxable year.
+However, the electing entity can request a six-month extension of time to file the return through its Business Online Services account.

-The extension is an extension of time to file the annual return; it is not an extension of time to pay any tax due.
+The extension is an extension of time to file the annual return, not an extension of time to pay any tax due.
 The electing entity must pay all the PTET by the original due date of the return, or penalties for failure to pay taxes due are applicable.

-The PTET entity must file the extension online through the entity’s Business Online Services account.
+The electing PTET entity must file the entity's extension online through the entity’s Business Online Services account.
 To file a PTET annual return:

 Eligible credit claimants that receive a PTET credit from an electing entity may claim the credit on their personal income tax returns.
 If the eligible credit claimant is a trust, other than a trust that is disregarded for tax purposes, it is allowed a PTET credit on the trust’s fiduciary income tax return, but it is not permitted to distribute any PTET credit it receives to its beneficiaries.